OfficialTeamUIX/UIX-Lite/README.md

 * All configuration changes can be made in-dashboard via Settings>Configuration.

 ## Installation
-* Since UIX Ultra Lite is merely patches for the MS Dash, you must first have a complete working copy of the 5960 MS Dash installed in the root of your C partition before attempting either of the two methods below.
+* Since UIX Lite is merely patches for the MS Dash, you must first have a complete working copy of the 5960 MS Dash installed in the root of your C partition before attempting either of the two methods below.

 ## How-To (Pre-Patched)